gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 $ avrdude -c arduino -p m328p -P /dev/ttyUSB0 -b 9600
 ```

-Now we can try to write a minimal snippet of code that toggle the logic level
+If all is ok we can try to write a minimal snippet of code that toggle the logic level
 of pin ``PB5`` (save it in a file named ``main.c``)

 ```c